Background:

 Schools will establish a designated group to review suspension data.

-the expulsion has been recommended by the Principal and the Superintendent;
+The expulsion has been recommended by the Principal and the Superintendent.

-the right of the student and parent/guardian (or student if aged 18 or over) to make a presentation at a hearing to be conducted by the Board;
+The right of the student and parent(s)/caregiver(s) to make representations at a hearing to be conducted by the Board.

-the Principal of the student has been notified and requested to appear at the hearing to be conducted by the School Board;
+The Principal of the student has been notified and requested to appear at the hearing to be conducted by the School Board.

-such a hearing has been conducted.
+Such a hearing/opportunity for representation has been conducted.